github/rest-api-docs-md/orgs/{org}/migrations/{migration_id}/archive/get.md

 - `org` (string, required): The organization name.
 The name is not case sensitive.
 - `migration_id` (integer, required): The unique identifier of the migration.

+## Operation Description

+Fetches the URL to a migration archive.